-This 13.5-mile float should take approximately five hours of canoeing time during the slower seasons.
+This 15.5-mile float should take approximately five to six hours of canoeing time during the slower seasons.
 Near the take-out you will pass by McCormick's Creek State Park.

-The put-in site is the one used in the previous section, i.e. the county road bridge south of Gosport.
+The put-in site is the one used in the previous section (in Gosport).
 The take-out is a state-owned public fishing site south of Spencer.
 In Spencer, turn south on State Road 43/46 and proceed east through town and across the bridge over the West Fork of the White River.
 Beyond the bridge turn right and follow the signs to the Spencer Public Fishing Site.
 Plenty of parking is available and the launch ramp provides easy access.
 By canoe, stay to the left bank as you pass under the State Road 43/46 bridge and proceed about 1/2 mile to the launch ramp.